turboapps/docs/reference/command_line/try.md

 #### Controlling Outbound Traffic

 The `--route-add` and `--route-block` not only provide a way to create rules that apply to inbound network traffic with the `tcp` and `udp` protocols, but also rules that apply to outbound network traffic.
 For the outbound rules, the `ip` protocol is used.
 The rules can be implemented using a whitelist or a blacklist approach.
-It is also possible to reroute traffic from one IP address to another, effectively defining an IP address alias.
+It is also possible to reroute traffic from one IP address/host to another, effectively defining an IP address alias.

+Routes can be defined using IPv4, IPv6 addresses, or based on hostnames.
+Note however that you cannot specify a host name on the right side of a `--route-add` mapping since the result would be ambiguous if the host name resolved to multiple IP addresses.

 ##### Examples